hasithalakmal/lazy/README.md

 ```

 # Assert API
-Lazy Assert provides a rich set of assertion methods that you can use for your assertions.
+Lazy Assert API provides a rich set of assertion methods that you can use for your assertions.
 This is about It's main assertion methods

 Assertion Method     | Description
 --- | ---